CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 Change the display representation of a seedNumber for a specified `participantId`.
 This method is included in `validActions` for [positionActions](../policies/positionActions).

+The rationale for `seedValue` is to be able to, for instance, represent the fifth through the eighth seed as `5-8`, or simply as `5`.
+When there are no restrictions on seed positioning `seedValue` allows assigning seeding to arbitrary `participants`.

 ```js
 tournamentEngine.modifySeedAssignment({
   drawId,